-Aerial gunner, Loyce Edward Deen, was buried at sea inside his aircraft
+Aerial gunner Loyce Edward Deen was the only sailor buried at sea inside his aircraft

 Only once in the history of the U.S. Navy was an aviator buried at sea inside his airplane.
-Loyce Edward Deen was so shot up by Japanese anti-aircraft fire, his shipmates decided to keep him forever in his TBM Avenger as they bid him fair winds and following seas.
+Loyce Edward Deen was so shot up by Japanese anti-aircraft fire that his shipmates decided to keep him forever in his TBM Avenger as they bid him fair winds and following seas.

-Deen joined the Navy in 1942, less than a year after the attack on Pearl Harbor.
-His first combat duty station was on the USS Essex.
-He was injured in the 1944 Battle of Leyte Gulf but instead of recovering on a hospital ship, he opted to stay with his crew, pilot Lt.
+Assigned to Air Group 15 aboard Essex, he saw intense combat in the October 1944 Battle of Leyte Gulf.
+He was wounded by shrapnel in the fighting, but instead of recovering on a hospital ship, he tied a bandage over the wound to stay with his crew, pilot Lt.
 Robert Cosgrove and radioman Digby Denzek.

 loyce edward deen with other pilots